TBeijen/tbnl-hugo/content/post/2023-02-01-hackathon-hosting-nunl-on-leafcloud.md

 As Kubernetes matures one could observe that various improvements have made it easier than ever to consider clusters as ephemeral resources.
 Clouds offer managed Kubernetes, more lightweight alternatives as K3S and [RKE2](https://docs.rke2.io/) emerged.
 And then there is ClusterAPI: The ability to setup a cluster as management cluster and deploy remote clusters in a similar way as deploying pods.

-LeafCloud is based on OpenStack which itself also offers a managed Kubernetes cluster.
+LeafCloud is based on [OpenStack](https://www.openstack.org/) which itself also includes managed Kubernetes clusters.
 Exploring some of the opions to get started resulted in the following:

 |Technology        | Supports autoscaler | Getting started |
 |------------------|---------------------|-----------------|